tudelft3d/website/education/msctopics/index.md

 ![](img/ga_giscity_2020.jpg){:width="600px"}

-The thesis builds upon work carried out in a previous MSc [thesis] (http://resolver.tudelft.nl/uuid:844b92d4-aa22-4ae7-b6c3-3b563dd3318e) - check out the [video](https://www.youtube.com/watch?v=cPYT5_cFIgw)! - in which a first prototype of a geodata-supported design tool for new urban development areas was created.
+The thesis builds upon work carried out in a previous MSc [thesis](http://resolver.tudelft.nl/uuid:844b92d4-aa22-4ae7-b6c3-3b563dd3318e) - check out the [video](https://www.youtube.com/watch?v=cPYT5_cFIgw)! - in which a first prototype of a geodata-supported design tool for new urban development areas was created.
 The tool is coupled with semantic 3D city models as a source of integrated spatial and non-spatial information.
 The thesis will focus first on thoroughly testing the existing tool and will then implement new functionalities.
 Possible examples are the computation of KPIs for urban analyses, 3D web-based visualisation and interaction interfaces, as well as scenarios management.
 The precise development focus of the thesis will be agreed upon with the student.

-The research will be carried out on a selected case study and in cooperation with the Cross Domain-City of the Future graduation [studio] (https://www.tudelft.nl/en/education/programmes/masters/architecture-urbanism-and-building-sciences/msc-architecture-urbanism-and-building-sciences/master-tracks/architecture/programme/studios/city-of-the-future/), which focuses on how to design and develop in an integrated way a transformation area into an attractive future urban environment.
+The research will be carried out on a selected case study and in cooperation with the Cross Domain-City of the Future graduation [studio](https://www.tudelft.nl/en/education/programmes/masters/architecture-urbanism-and-building-sciences/msc-architecture-urbanism-and-building-sciences/master-tracks/architecture/programme/studios/city-of-the-future/), which focuses on how to design and develop in an integrated way a transformation area into an attractive future urban environment.

 **Contacts:** [Giorgio Agugiaro](https://3d.bk.tudelft.nl/gagugiaro/), [Roberto Cavallo](https://www.tudelft.nl/en/staff/r.cavallo)